Rising-Stars-by-Sunshine/stats201-Eddie-PS-2/README.md

 - **Author**: Eddie Lin, Computation and Design major Computer Science track, 2025, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**:  Submissions to the Problem Set 2 for STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
-- **Acknowledgments**: Thanks to Prof. Luyao for insightful comments in improving the research question and the inspiring lectures, another thanks to my classmates for the interesting discussions in class.
+- **Acknowledgments**: Thanks to Prof. Luyao for insightful comments in improving the research question and the inspiring lectures, special thanks to my classmates for the interesting discussions in class.
 - **Project Summary**:
   - [Summarize the Background/Motivation]
   - [Research Questions]